KeesVanImmerzeel/idf/README.md

 ## Installation

-You can install the released version of menyanthes from with:
+You can install the released version of the idf-package with:

 `install_github("KeesVanImmerzeel/idf")`